Back to guides

 > Based on the research, add OAuth 2.0 support with Google and GitHub providers

-1. Claude analyzes requirements
+1. Claude analyzes requirements against the research

-3. Proposes phased approach
+2. Proposes a phased approach

 # OAuth 2.0 Integration Plan